bananalabs/olipie-react/README.md

 [Olipie](www.olipie.com) is a YouTube Player with parental controls.
 Olipie was originally written using AngularJS and Django.

-olipie-react is a rewrite of Olipie using Typescript, React, Redux, Node.
+olipie-react is a rewrite of Olipie using Typescript, React, Redux, Node (FeathersJS+SQLite).

+## Usage
+npm install
+npm run start

+Starts FeathersJS server on localhost:3030.
+Starts React App on localhost:3000.

 ## Features